 Even if you train it throughout this time, it may ignore those teachings.
 After all, it still gets to perch in its favorite place.
 So, it’s sensible to limit shoulder-perching until after a parrot is well-trained.
 According to Exotic Animal Practice, there are many dangers to letting parrots on your shoulder.
 These include:

 Bites To The Face Or Ears

 Parrots can screech at around 120 decibels.
-That can be heard for miles.
-In some cases, a parrot scream will reach up to 155 decibels, which causes very real hearing damage.
-You may not want such a loud animal so close to your ear, especially when parrots just scream for fun.
+In some cases, a parrot scream will reach up to 155 decibels, which can cause hearing damage.
+You may not want such a loud and vocal animal so close to your ears.

 Parrots get spooked easily.
-Sudden noises, lights, or movements could send your bird into a frenzy.
-If it’s sitting on your shoulder, it may harm you by:
+Sudden noises, lights, or movements could send your parrot into a frenzy because it fears for its life.
+If it’s sitting on your shoulder, it might start: